Deducteam/lambdapi/docs/ui/vscode.rst

 Snippets
 ^^^^^^^^

-Type the advised snippets described below, then press Enter or Tab to confirm adding the chosen Unicode character.
+Type one of the suggested snippets described below, then press Enter or Tab to confirm adding the chosen Unicode character.

 Greek letters
 ^^^^^^^^^^^^^